whamtet/simpleui/examples/index.md

 ## Examples

 The following examples are taken from [htmx](https://htmx.org/examples).
+The code is read only, but the demo is interactive.

 | Pattern        | 	Description           |
 | ------------- |:-------------:|